 Sunday School at Hope

-Christian values are taught in our hands-on approach to Sunday school at 9:00am during the school year to children ages 3 years old-8th grade.
+Christian values are taught in our hands-on approach to Sunday school during the school year to children ages 3 years old-8th grade.

 After Opening Time, students are dismissed to grade level classrooms for more elaborate learning opportunities.
 Lessons are active and meaningful with teachers using cooking, experimentation, puppetry, games and art as tools for learning.